kovidgoyal/calibre/manual/faq.rst

     http://63.45.128.5:8080

-Some devices, like the Kindle (1/2/DX), do not allow you to access port 8080 (the default port on which the content server runs.
+Some devices, like the Kindle (1/2/DX), do not allow you to access port 8080 (the default port on which the content server runs).
 In that case, change the port in the calibre Preferences to 80.
 (On some operating systems, you may not be able to run the server on a port number less than 1024 because of security settings.
 In this case the simplest solution is to adjust your router to forward requests on port 80 to port 8080).